iliapopov17/BI-Workshop-Projects/README.md

 > This repository for **Workshop Course *Homeworks*** in *Bioinformatics Institute 2023-2024*

+## Project 9. scRNA-seq
+In Project 9, CITE-seq was used to perform a comprehensive single-cell analysis of human bone marrow.
+Utilizing `Scanpy`, the study processed a dataset of 33,454 cells, identifying eight distinct cell groups.
+Focus was given to monocytes and myeloid dendritic cells, characterized by specific gene markers such as FCN1, VCAN, AIF1, SPI1, and CD68.

 ## Project 8.
 RepSeq Sudoku

 For [Project 8](Project%208) we delved into the intricacies of T-cell receptor β-chain repertoire diversity across CMV+ and CMV- donors.
 Utilizing `RepSeq` analysis, 16 TCRB samples were annotated.